miku/gluish/README.md

 A data source is fetched from FTP, but it is not known, when updates are supplied.
 So the FTP server needs to be checked in regular intervals.
-Dependent tasks do not need to be updates as long as there is nothing new on the FTP server.
+Dependent tasks do not need to be updated as long as there is nothing new on the FTP server.

 To map an arbitrary date to the *closest* date in the past, where an update